Thanks to Paul O’Hanlon of Disability Rights Network of Pa. for his typically thorough and accurate information and support…

-With Election Day coming next Tuesday, voters with disabilities need to be prepared for the challenges you may face.
-This election – because of the effects of Hurricane Sandy and Pennsylvania’s Voter ID controversy – could present additional obstacles to voting.
-This Survival Kit will provide you with the information you might need to fight to cast your vote and have it counted.
+With Election Day coming this Tuesday, voters with disabilities need to be prepared for the challenges you may face.
+This Survival Kit will provide you with the information you might need to cast your vote and have it counted.

 Most of this message is specific to the laws and voting procedures of Pennsylvania.
 I encourage you to forward this message to anyone who may be assisted with this information.
 If you live in a state other than Pennsylvania, please note that some of the laws and procedures in your state may be different.